cavo789/blog/blog/2024/04/13/quarto-includes-shortcode/index.md

 {{< include chapter2.md >}}
 ```

-Quarto will then merge the three files when you'll render `main.qmd`.
+Quarto will then merge the three files when you render `main.qmd`.

 <!-- truncate -->